 Skin-to-skin means having your baby on you, their naked skin next to yours with a blanket over both of you for warmth.
-You should be able to do this straight after the baby has been born, even if you have had a caesarean section, unless there is a medical reason why it’s not possible (you can put it in your birth plan).
-If you can’t hold your baby, your partner may be the next best thing.
+Parents who have given birth should be able to do this straight after the baby has been born, even if they have had a caesarean section, unless there is a medical reason why it’s not possible (you can put it in your birth plan).
+If you can’t hold your baby, your birth partner (if you have one) can.

-There are lots of benefits to having skin-to-skin contact with your baby.
+There are lots of benefits to parents having skin-to-skin contact with their baby.
 It can:

 - encourage breastfeeding